feric/Findings/Hiby/File System/README.md

 ___
 ### Mounting the File System
-In order to mount and access to the File System, some dependencies must be insalled `$ apt install mtd-utils`
+In order to mount and access to the File System, some dependencies must be installed:
+`$ apt install mtd-utils`

 Once the dependencies have been covered, the UBIFS format requires to create a flash memory.
-Visit the following URL for more information <https://gist.github.com/kostaz/6ce4034192ac3a0f08ec3e279c81d0b8>
+Check the following URL for more details <https://gist.github.com/kostaz/6ce4034192ac3a0f08ec3e279c81d0b8>

-Here is a script that contains the commands to automate the Flash memory creation and mounting on it
+Below is a script containing the required commands to automate the Flash memory creation as well as mounting the File system
 ```
 #!/bin/bash
 # size of created mtd is 256.0 MiB